gizburdt/cuztom/readme.md

 ## Changelog

 ### 0.2.2
-* Cuztom::uglify now converts all strang characters to underscores
+* Cuztom::uglify now converts all strange characters to underscores

 ### 0.2.1
 * WYSIWYG editor is now enabled
-* Todo: Cuztom::uglify needs to convert all strang characters to underscores
+* Todo: Cuztom::uglify needs to convert all strange characters to underscores

 ### 0.2
 * Seperated classes for Post Type, Taxonomy and Meta Box